Cane Corso: Your Guide To A Burly, Beautiful Beast

 Related: How to Socialize an Aggressive Dog: #1 Guide with Proven Tips & Tricks

-Cane Corso Dog Breed History
+Cane Corso Origin and History

 In the United States, the first litter of Cane Corsos was imported in 1988 by Michael Sottile.
 By this time, the breed was the "tamer" and more tame version of the Corso that we know today.
 In 1993, the International Cane Corso Association was formed, eventually recognizing the breed in the American Kennel Club in 2010.
-The Cane Corso Association of America now governs the Cane Corso dog breed.
+The Cane Corso Association of America now governs the dog breed.

 Common Health Problems Found in the Cane Corso